 “Every home should be inspected for termites Phoenix at least once a year…regardless of whether it has been treated or not.”

 When it comes to termites Phoenix has a national reputation and for good reason.
-Our desert environment and warm temperatures have traditionally made conditions ideal for Arizona termites.
+Our desert environment and warm temperatures have traditionally made conditions ideal for the micro sized wood eaters.
 Across the valley homes have been constructed in desert areas that already had mid-high termite pressure.
 New homes provide additional food sources (the wood in your home), shelter from the desert sun and moisture.
 All three are essential to strong, healthy and large termite colonies.
 Needless to say the demand for termites Phoenix services has never been greater.

 The bad news is there are a lot of termites and sooner or later just about every homeowner will come under attack.
 The good news is that not all species will be a threat to your home and/or require an expensive treatment.
 Currently there are at least 17 species found in Metro Phoenix.

 If you have the little buggers and/or suspect them don’t panic.
 After calming yourself you need to find an experienced Phoenix exterminator familiar with all types of termites Phoenix.
 I repeat find an experienced Phoenix exterminator familiar with ALL TYPES OF TERMITES PHOENIX.
 Not all termites are the same and many species will not require an expensive termite treatment.
 This is important as most Phoenix exterminators are familiar with the more common species and have little knowledge/experience with less common types of termites Phoenix.
 Missing the subtle signs of infestation from less common species can leave a homeowner with a false sense of security and thousands of dollars worth of hidden damage.
 Misidentification can result in unnecessary termite treatment services and exposure to harsh chemicals.